zalando/postgres-operator/docs/reference/operator_parameters.md

   accessible by Postgres pods.
 Default: empty.

 * **logical_backup_s3_region**
-  Required with some non-AWS S3 storage services.
+  Specifies the regions of the bucket which is required with some non-AWS S3 storage services.
+The default is empty.

 * **logical_backup_s3_endpoint**
   When using non-AWS S3 storage, endpoint can be set as a ENV variable.